SpontanCombust/witcherscript-ide/docs/user-manual/editor.md

 Requires [debug features](#witcherscript-idedebugenabledebugfeatures) to be enabled.

 ### `witcherscript-ide.debug.clearGlobalState`
-*"Clear global cache of the extension"*
+*"Clear global persistent data"*
-Clears VSCode extension database entries created by the client.
+Clears global VSCode extension database entries created by the client.
 Useful mostly for testing.
 Requires [debug features](#witcherscript-idedebugenabledebugfeatures) to be enabled.